-A little over a year ago we were a really small church.
+A little over a year ago, we were a really small church.
 We averaged 24-28 people on a Sunday.
-I started understanding that metrics was a big deal in figuring out where our weaknesses were, so I enrolled in CMU (Church Marketing University) and after 3 months of implementing systems we were seeing 20 new people per month, on average.
+I started understanding that metrics were a big deal in figuring out where our weaknesses were, so I enrolled in CMU (Church Marketing University).
+After 3 months of implementing their systems, we were seeing 20 new people per month, on average.

 That was great, but I was counting a different kind of metric.
 Since we were small, I could count the number of new people and compare it to how many welcome cards were filled out.
 For example, I could see we had 10 new people on a Sunday, but only 2 would fill out the connect card.
-And after 3 months of gathering data like this, I realized there was a 21% chance that a new person would fill out a connect card when they came for the first time.
+After 3 months, I realized there was a 21% chance that a first-time guest would fill out a connect card.
 That number sucked, and we had to get it up if we wanted a chance to follow up with all of these new people and get them plugged in.

-Connect cards aren’t the only thing we need to make new visitors feel welcome, but getting them to fill out the card gives us a chance to follow up and get them plugged in.
-So let me share a few tweaks we made that resulted in the jump from 21% to 92%.
+Connect cards aren’t the only thing we need to make new visitors feel welcome, but getting them to fill out the card gives us a chance to get them plugged in.
+So let me share the tweaks we made that resulted in the jump from 21% to 92%.

-I want to start by explaining this.
-We learned that any system we do in church should be EASY and OBVIOUS to people.
-If something is not easy and obvious, then there is a good chance that system is struggling.
+First, we learned that any system in our church should be EASY and OBVIOUS to new people.
+If something is not easy and obvious, then there is a good chance the system is struggling.
 I have seen some churches make it so difficult to become a member and I ask myself, “If Jesus makes it simple to get to Heaven, then why do we make it so difficult to become a member?”

 So the question begs: at your church, are your systems EASY and OBVIOUS?

-We realized our connect cards were not being filled out because our process was not easy and obvious to new people.
-This is key- you cannot think of the process from YOUR perspective because you know exactly what’s expected.
-You HAVE to think from the NEW person’s perspective.
+In our case, our connect cards weren’t filled out because our process was not easy and obvious.
+This is key.
+You cannot think of the process from YOUR perspective because you know what’s expected.
+You HAVE to think about the NEW person’s perspective.
 Is it easy and obvious for THEM?
 That is the question.
-So I would start off by asking that question before you move forward, and honestly evaluating your system to see if it is easy and obvious for new people to fill out a card.
+Ask that question before you move forward, and honestly evaluate your system.

 The design of your connect card matters.
 If it looks bland, then it will get lost in the mix of resources that new people get on Sundays.
 It has to stand out.

 Bottom line: make it stand out.
-Our new visitors get quite a few resources when they come to church, so we made sure our connect card was more eye-catching than any of them.
+We give quite a few resources to our new visitors, but we made sure our connect card was more eye-catching than any of them.

-–New visitors are told that if they fill out the RED card and bring it to the RED tent they will get a gift.
+–We tell new visitors that if they fill out the RED card and bring it to the RED tent they will get a gift.
 The gift is a branded coffee mug, candy, and next steps cards.

 —We welcome people from the stage after our first song.
-During this welcome, which is normally done by me, I make sure to have a connect card in my hand.
+During this welcome, which is normally my job, I make sure to have a connect card in my hand.
 Our script looks something like this: